isc-projects/perflab/README.md

 The ISC Performance Lab is written for NodeJS 4.2+ and MongoDB 2.6+.
 To allow for separation of the actual testing and the web UI the system is split into two processes, `perflab-tester` and `perflab-httpd`.
-The former runs on the same server as the BIND server under test, whilst the latter should be run on a separate system.
+The former runs on the same server as the server under test, whilst the latter should be run on a separate system.

 `perflab-tester` takes care of reading configurations and queue settings